Last Updated on August 1, 2025 by Michael

 Ask AutoSlash for a Quote on a Cheap Car Rental

 In the past few years, there has been a surge in interest in congestion tolling across the country.
 At least 12 states now using dynamic pricing on at least one tolled highway.
 They include California, Florida, Maryland, Texas and Virginia.
+Dynamic tolling remains most prevalent in large metro areas and on major corridors, with adoption expanding year by year as technology and demand-responsive tolling systems proliferate.

 Around the world, Oslo, London, Singapore and Stockholm all use “congestion pricing” systems.